brariden/melpa-gpl-snapshot/melpa/packages/haskell-emacs-readme.txt

-haskell-emacs is a library which allows extending emacs in haskell.
+haskell-emacs is a library which allows extending Emacs in haskell.
 It provides an FFI (foreign function interface) for haskell functions.

 Run `haskell-emacs-init' or put it into your .emacs.
 Afterwards just